lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 Try adding something to Git now!

-Create a new file `poem.txt` and write a short poem inside.
+Using your code editor create a new file `poem.txt` and write/copy a short poem inside.
 It should span at least five lines so that we have enough to work with.
 Then, try executing `git status` again: Git reports that there is a new file in the directory and that it isn't managed by Git yet.